qbead/qbeadWebsite/content/book/tilt.md

 (shown in grey in the visualization below).
 IMU stands for Inertial Measurement Unit: a fancy name for something that senses motion.
-This function will return 3 values, one for each direction of motion.
+This function will record 3 values, one for each direction of motion.
 Below you can see how the three axes, $x$, $y$, and $z$ are defined.
 To begin with, we will only use the $x$ components of the measurement.